-- 3) Curbs: - 1) Membrane base flashing plies must lap onto the field base membrane by at least 100 mm (4"), or extend at least 50 mm (2") past perimeter mechanical fastener plates installed on the field, whichever is greater. - 2) Membrane cap flashing plies must lap onto the field cap membrane at least 50 mm (2") past the end of base membrane flashing plies. - 4) Reinforced liquid membrane flashing systems may be employed only where - 1) sheet membrane applications are not practicable.
+- 3) Curbs: - 1) Membrane flashing terminating on any vertical surface must be secured to the vertical substrate by the contractor.
+Exposed membrane edges must also be protected from UV radiation, and from water intrusion, using a counterflashing or options described in 10.3.1 (9). - 2) Membrane base flashing plies must lap onto the field base membrane by at least 100 mm (4") or extend at least 50 mm (2") past perimeter mechanical fastener plates installed on the field, whichever is greater. - 3) Membrane cap flashing plies must lap onto the field cap membrane at least 50 mm (2") past the end of base membrane flashing plies. - 4) Reinforced liquid membrane flashing systems may be employed only where - 1) sheet membrane applications are not practicable. - 2) the top edge of membrane plies must be terminated on a vertical surface and other means of termination are not practicable or even possible.